2023 Most Popular Design & Applied Arts Master's Degree Schools in the New England Region

 Of the 17 students majoring in design at Northeastern, 24% are male and 76% are female.

-Out of the 12 schools in the New England Region that were part of this year’s ranking, Yale University landed the # 3 spot on the list.
-Located in the city of New Haven, Yale is a private not-for-profit college with a large student population.
+A rank of #3 on this year’s list means Yale University is a great place for design and applied arts students working on their master’s degree.
+Located in the city of New Haven, Yale is a private not-for-profit school with a large student population.

 Women make up 54% of the design majors at the school.